HelenaPapantidis/QA-Portfolio/BugReports/BugReports.md

 **Precondition:** User is logged in to the app as Hr
 **Steps to Reproduce:**

-1. Click on “Employees” on left sidebar of Dashboard page
+1. Click on "Employees" on left sidebar of Dashboard page
-2. Click on downarrow of “Filter by used budget percentage” menu
+2. Click on downarrow of "Filter by used budget percentage" menu
 3. Click on 75%-100% option

 **Expected Results:** After applying Filter by using budget percentage data should be shown correctly in the selected range of percentage in column Spent%.